the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 #### Blackwarden
 - They now start with Trade and Currency instead of Construction and Machinery, and are no longer a Slaver faction.
+- Ark One only adds 5 City Strength (down from 10).
 - Board of Directors adds +2 Water/Science to Personnel Offices (was previously just +1 Water) and enables units to farm Water in combat equal to 10% of the damage they deal to enemy units.
 - Operations Center now costs 150 Production.
 - Personnel Offices now cost 160 Production and no longer gain bonuses from owning Slaves.
 However, they regain the standard Town Hall's Administrator slot, reduce tile purchase costs by 25%, and add a +10% Production boost for Personnel units.